SJA Universal Dress Code

 Tops:

-Dress shirts (with or without a tie or collar), polos, blouses, turtlenecks, & sweaters
+Dress shirts (with or without a tie or collar), polos, blouses, turtlenecks, and sweaters (button-down dress shirts need to be buttoned).
+All tops must have sleeves of some kind, cover the midriff, and have appropriate necklines.

-We also expect that a student’s hair is a naturally occurring color, neat, clean, and kept out of their eyes.
+We expect that a student’s hair is a naturally occurring color, neat, clean, and kept out of their eyes.
 Facial hair is not permitted.

 Variety Days

 If a day is designated a “Variety Day,” either to raise money for a cause or for any other reason, then all students may wear jeans and other casual clothes (still neat, clean and appropriate).
+On Variety Days, students may not wear pajama pants.
+Students may not wear leggings unless under a dress code appropriate dress or skirt.